 The challenges of training machine learning algorithms

-- Fraud prevention is at odds with low friction.
 If stopping fraud was our only concern, businesses could do so tomorrow by blocking 100% of customers.
 But any business that does will go bust pretty quickly.
 Businesses need strong fraud prevention capabilities to protect their customers and bottom line.
 But they also need to offer low-friction, seamless and intuitive sign-up processes for genuine customers.
 Making the sign-up process as easy and frictionless as possible is key for businesses' long-term growth.

-- ‘Noisy’ data can impact the algorithms.
 There is no guaranteed ground truth in fraud detection.
 Comparison with genuine specimen documents is one of the best ways to detect forgeries, and a lot of fraud is obvious and easy to catch.
 But for highly sophisticated forgeries, even the best experts might struggle to tell the difference.
 This is what’s called a subtle signal — where sometimes the difference between a fraud and a genuine is smaller than the difference between two genuine samples.
 The performance of fraud detection machine learning models is reliant on the quality of data used to train the algorithms.